 A summit is urgently needed to deal with the “grave hostilities” in the relationship, vice minister Kim Gye Gwan said, according to North Korea’s state media.
 “Leader Kim Jong Un had focused every effort on his meeting with President Trump.”

-But senior White House aides emphasized that a rescheduled meeting was unlikely anytime soon, citing a series of “broken promises” from Pyongyang that have frayed trust.
+But senior White House aides emphasized that a rescheduled meeting was unlikely anytime soon, citing “broken promises” from Pyongyang that have frayed trust.

 Among other things, they said, North Korea failed to show up for a key logistical planning meeting with a U.S. delegation in Singapore last month.
 Pyongyang offered no communications with Washington for a week before the bellicose statement late Wednesday, White House aides said.

 “I believe that this is a tremendous setback for North Korea and, indeed, a setback for the world,” Trump said.